InvestingStocks

 What is an ETF?

 An ETF (Exchange traded fund) is a basket of stocks that trades on an exchange.
-And note, though it can, this basket doesn’t have to follow an index.
+And note, though it can follow an index, this basket doesn’t nessecarily have to follow one.

 How and where you buy your fund

-You typically buy index funds directly from the index fund company itself, whereas ETFs are freely exchanged on the stock market.
-This means anybody with a brokerage account can buy ETFs, whereas only investors eligible to buy directly from the fund provider can buy index funds.
+You typically buy index funds directly from the index fund company itself.
+On the other hand, ETFs are freely exchanged on the stock market.
+This means anybody with a investment account can buy ETFs, whereas only investors eligible to buy directly from the fund provider can buy index funds.

-(That said there are some brokers that do allow expats to buy index funds.
-However, as yet, I’ve not come across one that doesn’t either charge a high fee or require a very high minimum investment for the privilege.
-If you are an expat don’t worry, though, there are plenty of investment platforms that allow you to buy ETFs)
+Whilst there are the odd platform out there that does allow index fund investment from overseas, as yet, I’ve not come across one that doesn’t either charge a high fee or require a very high minimum investment for the privilege or both.
+But don’t worry, though, there are some decent options for buying ETFs.
+We’ve talked about a few good investment platforms that allow you to buy ETFs here if you don’t already have an account.

-Index funds contain baskets of stocks that follow an index.
+Just to be clear, index funds always contain baskets of stocks that follow an index.
 On the other hand an ETF can hold pretty much anything.
-There are plenty of ETFs that also follow an index, but at the same time, there are plenty of ETFs that hold other investment assets such as gold or Bitcoin.
+More common examples being gold or Bitcoin.

 Minimum investments required